 The AirPods 3 tout a custom high excursion Apple driver, custom high dynamic range amplifier, and spatial audio with dynamic head tracking.
 The AirPod 3rd gen also uses the same adaptive equalizer feature as the AirPod Pro and Max.

 Although the AirPods 3 have great reviews, many users have noted they wished Apple stuck with the old Silicone tips and wish the earbuds came with the active noise cancellation found in the Pro and Max models.

-Apple H1 Chip; Spatial audio; adaptive equalizer; automatic pairing; voice-activated Siri; audio sharing; Wireless MagSafe charging; water-resistant; 6 hour playback time; dual microphones; 30 Hour listening time with the case; IPX4 water and sweat resistance.
+Apple H1 Chip; Spatial audio; adaptive equalizer; automatic pairing; voice-activated Siri; audio sharing; Wireless MagSafe charging; water-resistant; 6 hour playback time; dual microphones; 30 Hour listening time with the case; IPX4 water (which means they can survive the washing machine) and sweat resistance.